raspdevpy/ccdoc/guide/Channel/deleteChannels.md

 # $deleteChannels
-Delete channels in the server
+Delete channels in the server, up to 10 channels at once

 #### Usage:
 `$deleteChannels[channelID1;channelID2;channelID3;...]`